 From Tesla to SpaceX, what Elon Musk touches turns to gold.
 Twitter may be different

-Elon Musk has been founding companies since the dawn of the internet age.
-He's led Tesla, SpaceX and PayPal to be the blue chips that they are today.
+Musk has been founding companies since the dawn of the internet age.
+He's grown Tesla, SpaceX and PayPal into the blue chips that they are today.

-But earlier this year, Musk set in motion a $44 billion acquisition that doesn't fit the pattern of his previous successes.
-He initiated a takeover of Twitter, the social network where he often spouts off his opinions.
-Then he tried to back out, kicking off a vicious legal battle before saying that he would, in fact, buy the company.
-The deal is expected to close this week.

-Musk starts and grows companies.
-But Twitter, which has struggled to turn consistent profits for years, needs something more to become a success story, said Andy Wu, who teaches business strategy at Harvard Business School.
+But the financially struggling social media company, which he is expected to buy by Friday, needs something more to become a success story, said Andy Wu, who teaches business strategy at Harvard Business School.

 "Musk has no experience in managing organizational change and there's definitely an embedded culture at Twitter that he'll have to change in order to achieve some of his goals," Wu said.

-The challenge has only grown since Musk first offered to buy Twitter in the spring for $54.20 a share.
+The challenge has only grown since Musk first offered to buy Twitter in the spring for $54.20 a share, or about $44 billion.
 Tech stocks have struggled along with the broader market.
-Musk's public criticism of Twitter–its management, policies and problem with fake accounts–has shone a light on the company's weaknesses.
+It didn't help that Musk openly criticized the company, tried to walk away from the deal, and only changed his mind after a high-profile and expensive legal battle neared trial.
 At one point, Twitter's stock lost a quarter of its value.

 "Myself and other investors are obviously overpaying for Twitter right now," Musk said on a call with Tesla investors last week.

+"It is important to the future of civilization to have a common digital town square, where a wide range of believes can be debated in a healthy manner, without resorting to violence," he wrote in an open letter to Twitter advertisers.

+"That is why I bought Twitter.
+I didn't do it because it would be easy.
+I didn't do it to make more money," he added, acknowledging that failure was a "very real possibility."

-He has floated big plans for Twitter: he wants to slim it down while getting rid of fake accounts, create a haven for free speech, and build it into an "everything app."
+He has floated big plans for Twitter: he wants to slim it down while getting rid of fake accounts, loosen its rules on what users can say on the platform, and build it into an "everything app."

-Experts say reaching even one of these goals would be hard enough.
+Experts say succeeding at even one of these goals would be hard enough.

 Entering Twitter HQ – let that sink in! pic.twitter.com/D68z4K2wq7— Elon Musk (@elonmusk) October 26, 2022